livingdocsIO/documentation/content/guides/editor/document-creation-flow.md

   documentCreationFlows: [
     {
       handle: 'breakingNews',
-      // register a createFunction with documentApi.registerCreateFunction (later in the guide)
+      // register a createFunction with liServer.registerCreateFunction() (later in the guide)
       createFunction: 'breakingNews',
       createButtonLabel: 'Create Breaking News',